-The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The academy trust's system of internal financial control is based on a framework of regular management and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Board of Trustees of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; and - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the board of directors of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.

-The board of trustees has considered the need for a specific internal audit function and has decided to appoint Schools and Academies Finance Limited as internal auditor.
+The board of trustees has considered the need for a specific internal audit function and has decided:

+• to appoint PKF Smith Cooper as internal auditors

-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+The option has been chosen because the internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 In particular the checks carried out in the current period included: